siraajkudtarkar/CS167/Projects/ProjectC.md

 You can also find [this sample result file](https://drive.google.com/open?id=1EC5oYQijky6Bjfs3ChiI-klM6-i09_V2) to get an idea of what is expected.

 The contents of this data should look similar to the following.
-The actual values depend on the selected species.
+The actual values depend on the selected date range.

 |GEOID|         NAME|                   g|    fire_intensity|
 |-----|-------------|--------------------|------------------|